vsivsi/gridfs-locking-stream/Readme.md

 Because [GridFS is not inherently safe for concurrent accesses to a file](https://jira.mongodb.org/browse/NODE-157), this package adds robust concurrency support to the excellent [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) package by [@aaron](https://www.npmjs.org/~aaron).
 It is basically gridfs-stream + [gridfs-locks](https://www.npmjs.org/package/gridfs-locks), with a few minor "concurrency friendly" revisions to the gridfs-stream API.

+## What's new in version 1.0?

+This major revision of gridfs-locking-stream supports [node.js v0.10 "new style" streams](http://nodejs.org/api/stream.html#stream_compatibility_with_older_node_versions).
+This is accomplished by using the newly updated v1.x version of the [gridfs-stream](https://github.com/aheckmann/gridfs-stream) library, combined with use of the new v2.x native mongodb driver library.
+One major change in all of this is that the new mongodb v2.x driver restricts write streams so they can no longer append to existing files.
+This is a bit disappointing because the purpose of this library was to ensure that such operations could be performed safely.
+However, this library is still useful in handling one remaining case...
+Ensuring that a file currently being read or written cannot be deleted until the present operation is complete.
+Without locking this case still has the potential to lead to server crashes or data corruption for readers.

 ## Install

 ```